neams-th-coe/cardinal/doc/content/start.md

 Before building, first decide whether you want *both* NekRS and OpenMC, just one, or neither.
 You can build Cardinal with only the dependencies that you want (which reduces the software stack prerequisites).
+If you want to build with both NekRS and OpenMC, skip to [#build] - both dependencies are enabled by default.

-If you do *not* want to build the NekRS-part of Cardinal, set the following environment variable:
+If you do *not*
+want to build the NekRS-part of Cardinal, set the following environment variable:

 ```